 Let represent the space compression level, how much light is slowed by space compression

 Solve for c:

-The photon spins with the 1/3 the rest energy of the particle, because space compression slows motion down
+The particle spins with the 1/3 the rest energy of the photon, because space compression slows motion down around mass

 A particle that slows is refracted.
 1/3 is the refraction index.

 Computing the speed of light at a certain distance

 1. Measure the speed of light at your location.

 2. Use the inverse square law to calculate the speed of light at a certain distance